cperryresearch/structured-orb-dynamics/README.md

 - The unified manuscript (PDF)
 - A full repository snapshot (ZIP)
 - Versioned archival records for citation and reproducibility

+For citation, use the concept DOI (it always resolves to the latest archived version).

 ---